Wisconsin Security Deposit Returns and Deductions

 Do Landlords Owe Interest on Security Deposits in Wisconsin?

-Wisconsin law does not require landlords to provide interest on held security deposits and state law prohibits local governments from enacting rules that require landlords to provide interest.
+Wisconsin law does not require landlords to provide interest on held security deposits, and state law prohibits local governments from enacting rules on the topic.
+Any local or county rule that differs from state law on a security deposit is unenforceable.

-Madison and Fitchburg laws (which predate the statewide preemption) require landlords to provide an annual “rent credit”.
+Madison and Fitchburg laws (which predate the statewide preemption) require landlords to provide an annual “rent credit.”
 Madison’s City Attorney has stated that a rent credit provision violates state law and cannot be enforced.

 How Do Landlords Give Notice in Wisconsin?